Radiation Therapy Program

 - Think critically: Identify cause and effect relationships, predict outcomes, interpret situation

 - Tolerate physical and emotional stress and continue to function effectively.
-Demonstrate emotional stability and psychological health in day-to-day interaction with patients, staff, family members, and others.
-They must be adaptable, flexible, and able to function in the face of uncertainty.
-A student must be able to develop mature, sensitive, and effective relationships with patients and colleagues.
-He/she must have a high level of compassion for others, motivation to serve, integrity and a consciousness of social values.
-A student must possess sufficient interpersonal skills to interact with people from all levels of society, all ethnic backgrounds, and all belief systems.
+Demonstrate emotional stability and psychological health in day-to-day interaction with patients staff, family members, and others.
+They must be adaptable, flexible and able to function in the face of uncertainty.
+A student must be able to develop mature, sensitive and effective relationships with patients and colleagues.
+They must have a high level of compassion for others, motivation to serve, integrity and a consciousness of social values.
+A student must possess sufficient interpersonal skills to interact with people from all levels of society, all ethnic backgrounds and all belief systems.

 - Clearly communicate, verbally and in writing, with the patient, families, personnel and others to disseminate information about patient care and work duties.
-Candidates must be able to speak and hear at a level that allows them to elicit and convey information, accurately perceive nonverbal communication, and describe changes in patient mood, activity and posture, and recognize and respond to an emergency or urgent situation.
+Candidates must be able to speak and hear at a level that allows them to elicit and convey information, accurately perceive nonverbal communication and describe changes in patient mood, activity posture and recognize and respond to an emergency or urgent situation.
 Must demonstrate normal or corrected hearing to discern audible signals on accelerators, imaging equipment, phones, and timing devices.

 - See with normal or device corrected vision.
-They must possess the ability to discriminate among blacks, grays, and whites, and various color combinations, in dimly lit conditions.
-Must possess the ability to read graphs, scales, computers, and oscilloscopes.
+They must possess the ability to discriminate among various color combinations in dimly lit conditions including blacks, grays and whites.
+Must possess the ability to read graphs, scales, computers and oscilloscopes.
 Recognize emergency signals.
-Adjust, move, and manipulate variety of machines in dimly lit locations and have the ability to see both display devices and recorded images.
+Adjust, move and manipulate variety of machines in dimly lit locations and have the ability to see both display devices and recorded images.
 Observe patient responses.
 A student must be able to observe patients accurately and completely, both from a distance and at close range.

 - Have the manual dexterity to perform various radiation therapy procedures.
 Motor skills must